 What do you mean rubber bands?
 Will I need them?
 When will I need them?
 How often do I wear them?
 Why do I wear them in different directions?
 These are great questions that we hear everyday here at Varghese Orthodontics!

 There is definitely a reason for wearing your rubber bands full time!
 Think of it as pushing a car up a hill.
-As long as you push, progress is being made, but when you stop pushing, the car moves back down hill and the progress is lost.
-If our patients are not faithful with their elastic wear, it will keep their teeth sore because the body does not know if is should allow the teeth to move or to just keep them in place.
+As long as you push, progress is being made, but when you stop pushing, the car moves back downhill and the progress is lost.
+If our patients are not faithful with their elastic wear, it will keep their teeth sore because the body does not know if it should allow the teeth to move or to just keep them in place.

 As mentioned earlier, rubber bands are one the things that YOU can do to control how quickly your treatment moves along.
 When it’s time to wear your elastics, our assistants will draw on a diagram of how to wear them, how long to wear them, and also the type of rubber band you need to wear.
 LET’S GET THINGS MOVING, WHAT DO YOU SAY?